rei/balsa/README.md

 ### Relay configuration

-All relays may define their own max levels, e.g., one relay may log messages of all levels, and another may log only `error`-level messages.
+All relays may define their own min levels, e.g., one relay may log messages of all levels, and another may log only `error`-level messages.

 All relays may also define their own message formats, e.g., one relay may format